danilNikolaenko1990/imagesCollector/README.md

 todo:
 - yaml config +
-- goroutines for copying
+- goroutines for copying +
 - command (plain folder result, by year, by year and months)
+- console progress bar
 - answer a question about folders and configs
-- uniq files
-- console progress bar
 - remove dependence on libexif
 - tests
 - GUI